 As the ceremony finished, many wandered away, leaving some speaking in hushed tones in small groups.
 Chakotay looked at B'Elanna at his side and saw her wipe at her eyes.

-“That did them proud.
-The Monument is just right…" B'Elanna nodded and looked up as her father-in-law approached them and smiled at him.
-She had grown to quickly love the old man and her daughter adored the ground he walked on.
+Chakotay nodded.
+"That did them proud.
+The monument is just right…" B'Elanna nodded and looked up as her father-in-law approached them and smiled at him.
+She'd grown to quickly love the old man and her daughter adored the ground he walked on.
 Emma squealed and wriggled from her father's arms now to run to him.
 Owen Paris bent down and scooped his granddaughter up in his arms, swinging her in the air.

 "Chakotay…" He turned and looked at B'Elanna, something in her voice alerting him immediately.
 She wasn't looking at him but over at some trees and he followed her gaze.

 "What is it…?"
 He got his answer quickly as he scanned the area.
 Just behind one of the trees he saw it, a brief glimpse of red hair and in that second, he knew it was her.

 "I guess she couldn't stay away after all…" Tom shook his head sadly.
 "Don't let her see us watching or she might run…" Chakotay shook his head and turned away.

 "Chakotay…?"
 B'Elanna gripped his arm.
 "Aren't you going to…?"